-Misan[trope]y is a collection of film and television reviews / overviews that typically (but not always) focus on works that are publicly regarded as “bad” or “cult”.
-Compared to other reviews and blogs, posts at Misan[trope]y aim to spotlight the historical placement of the films, the previous and future works of the cast and crew involved in them, and the stories inherent to their productions, rather than strictly on criticism of the films’ quality.
+Misan[trope]y is a collection of film reviews and overviews that generally focus on works that are publicly regarded as “bad” or “cult”.
+Posts at Misan[trope]y aim to spotlight the historical placement of the films, the previous and future works of the cast and crew involved in them, and the stories inherent to their productions, rather than strictly on criticism of the films’ quality.
 History is almost always written by the victors, and the realm of film is no exception.
-I think the losers often have stories to tell, too, and that goes beyond the accepted scope of traditional criticism.
+I think the losers often have stories to tell, too, and that goes beyond the scope of most traditional criticism.

 About the name: